 1. Foundations of the Discovery

-a) Need for a Scientific Approach to Functionality
+a) Need for a Causal Approach to Functionality

 The purpose of the unicist ontology was to provide a scientific method to understand what things are based on how and why they work.
 Traditional ontologies often reside in the realm of philosophy or metaphysics.
 The unicist ontology solves this by: